danieljcave/inphysical-website/README.md

 8. [Font Awesome](https://fontawesome.com/)
     - Font Awesome provides free icons that were used on the website pages.
 9. [Git](https://git-scm.com/)
-    - Git is used to commit changes to website code and then push them to Github repository.
+    - Git is used to commit changes to website code and then push them to the Github repository.
 10. [Github](https://github.com/)
     - Github was used to store the website code when created on VSCode and pushed with Git.
     - The website is also hosted via GitHub pages.
 11. [VSCode Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
-    - Prettier Formater was used in vscode to beautify and format the code for best practices.
+    - Prettier Formater was used in vs code to beautify and format the code for best practices.

 ## **Testing**
 The W3C Markup Validator and W3C CSS Validator Services were used to test each page to make sure there were no syntax errors in the website.